"Conversations are directed and productive because the agenda for the meeting was democratically generated." - leancoffee.org

 Ensure that the ideas the team collectively wants to emphasize are discussed at the beginning of the retrospective

-To start the retrospective, explain how the technique works and make sure that everyone understands the process of moving discussion topics across the board.
-Some teams also benefit from the introduction of a problem statement to help prompt ideas for discussion!)
+To start the retrospective, explain how the technique works and make sure that everyone understands the Lean Coffee template.
+(Pro tip: some teams also benefit from the introduction of a problem statement to help prompt ideas for discussion!)